bitmagier/fortune-mod-zen/README.md

 # fortune-mod-zen

-This is an extensive collection oF hand-selected quotations from the world of Zen.
+This is an extensive collection of hand-selected quotations from the world of Zen.

 **Perspective**:  permanently growing